 LoopMe works like a system consisting of input, process and output (cf. Von Bertalanffy, 1950), see Figure 1.
-The input consists of a few predefined behavioral tasks that are intended to trigger personal and organizational development, and a few associated tags that users can attach to each task when it has been completed.
-The process entails a group of people doing and reflecting upon the completion of the tasks that a leader of some kind has assigned to them.
+The input consists of a leader designing a few predefined behavioral tasks that are intended to trigger personal and organizational development among users, and a few associated "tags", i.e. meta-information text labels predefined by the researcher, signifying desired (or undesired) outcomes.
 The leader could be a teacher, a manager, a coach, a therapist, a parent or literally any other kind of leader or facilitator.
 The users could be students, employees, entrepreneurs, clients or literally any other kind of user.
-The output consists of digitally documented personal learning and / or organizational development.
-Usage of LoopMe thus contains three phases -(1) a leader defined input, (2) users completing and reflecting upon a number of behavioral tasks, and (3) all people involved benefiting from and analyzing the output.